-Nikita Svechnikov showed his character workflow using Forest Nymph and Native American projects as examples: sculpt, props, cloth, feathers, Substance Painter workflow, and rendering in Keyshot.
+Nikita Svechnikov showed his character workflow: sculpt, props, cloth, feathers, Substance Painter workflow, and rendering in Keyshot.

 Hi!
 I’m Nikita Svechnikov.
 I’m from Ukraine.
 First, I worked as a freelancer and now for about 5 years, I’ve been an art lead in a small mobile game studio in St. Petersburg.

 I didn’t get any professional education.
 When I was a child I went to a traditional art school and learned some basics which is still very useful.
 There were no additional courses or schools for game art so I just read and watched lots of tutorials online.
 Considering the style, I like both cartoon and realistic stuff.
 And now I’m trying to learn more about anatomy and material details to improve realistic skills.

 First I’m looking for a 2D concepts that I would like to see in 3D.
 Forest Nymph was inspired by Anna Davinscourt’s amazing concept.
 While working in ZBrush I mostly focused on shapes.
 Leaves make great directional lines for the whole picture, and my main goal was to keep the flow of these beautiful shapes.
 I made a couple of curve brushes with different types of leaves and then just placed them to the right areas.
 Then I defined each of them with the Move brush.

 For the Native American character, my main goal was to make something qualitative, detailed and comprehensive.
 This work pushed me out of my comfort zone because I don’t like to concentrate on details.
 For props for this particular project, I looked at lots of works of great traditional artist such as Zhou Shu Liang, who specializes in tribe native American art.

 It inspired me to recreate a kind of a shaman ritual scene, so I did some sculpts of a drum, bird skulls, and other artifacts.
 For rocks and tree trunks I used Quixel Megascan library.